Carrie Ann Inaba Reveals Why She Looked Freaked Out As Artem & Kaitlyn Hugged Her On ‘Dancing With The Stars’

 “I was like, ‘Oh, maybe this is a joke.
 Maybe they’re going to come over and then, not come over, but they came over, and [we hugged]. …They’d done such a great job and I’m so proud of them and I’m so happy for them.”

-The veteran judge added that everyone on the Dancing With the Stars cast and crew is regularly tested for COVID-19, but that in the moment, her uneasy face came because she was thinking, “Don’t do that again!
+The veteran judge added that everyone on the Dancing with the Stars cast and crew is regularly tested for COVID-19, but in the moment, her uneasy face came because she was thinking, “don’t do that again!
 COVID is no joke!”

 Artem told Us Weekly that his relationship drama with Carrie Ann was all ‘”so long ago” and that his ex has “no personal agenda” at all.
 Carrie Ann has moved on to new love Fabien Viteri, while Artem is engaged to former WWE star Nikki Bella and just welcomed his first child with her.

-The Russian dancer said he’s happy it all worked out and it all came to “a very happy place.”
+The Russian dancer said he’s happy it all worked out, and it all ended up in “a very happy place.”